cunnie/writings/i_am_become_forever.md

 The driver nodded.

-"I need to ask you one more time if there's any electronic device that you have forgotten to give me.
+"I must ask you one more time if there's any electronic device that you have forgotten to give me.
 I must also remind you that failure to turn over an electronic device constitutes a violation of the Patriot Act, for which the penalty can be fine or imprisonment.
 Do I have all your electronic devices?"